3-Day Coastal Winery & Vineyard Getaway

 If all of the tastings have created an appetite, you’ll love Le Catalan on the Riverwalk in downtown Wilmington.
 Featuring a French café menu and sumptuous French wines, Le Catalan makes for a sophisticated winery tour lunch.

 From there, follow along the coast to Ocean Isle Beach and Silver Coast Winery.
 Situated by lush woods and only 15 minutes from the beach, Silver Coast Winery offers tours of its production facility, wine tastings of traditional European-styled wines, a gift shop and an eclectic art gallery featuring local artisans.
+If you want to spend more time in Ocean Isle Beach, make plans to visit Jinks Creek Waterfront Grille, where the outdoor dining options feature a spacious patio, tiki bar and gazebo, all with amazing views.

 For the last stop on the trail, Tabor City and Grapefull Sisters Vineyard, with its adjacent Inn d’Vine Bed & Breakfast, awaits.
 Tour the vineyards and taste some of the muscadine wines; then settle into one of the peaceful and comfortable rooms.
 Enjoy a glass of wine on the lower porch, luxuriate in a foot soak or take a dip in the pool.
 Then, arrange to have a custom-made picnic basket delivered to your room and toast to your wonderful wine weekend.